The power of ensemble play

 Who can apply?

 Courses are offered at various levels: A, B & C, in order to provide students with an optimal challenge at their own level.
-The Summer Academy is open to individual participants and existing ensembles alike.
+The Summer Academy is open to individual participants and established ensembles alike.

 All ensembles will be categorized and their scores sent to them in advance.
-The participants are expected to prepare their parts before attending the course.
+Participants are expected to prepare their parts before attending the course.

 A. Conservatory students or highly advanced amateurs: